hjespers/teslams/README.md

 This application displays the charge state of a Tesla Model S in an ASCII terminal window.

-To install this program requires the node modules "optimist" and "multimeter"
+This program uses the node modules "optimist" and "multimeter" which should automatically install.
+If these module are not present then install them manually using npm

 	npm install optimist multimeter